 Writer/director (and rocker) Rob Zombie's sequel to 2003's House of 1000 Corpses finds us in familiar yet unique territory.
-House was a structured, homage ridden gore fest that was commercially successful enough to warrant the follow-up (Rob actually started penning it the weekend House went to no 1 at the US box office), while The Devil's Reject's is attacked from an almost completely different angle with the 70's horror/action genre evident in every reel.
+House was a structured, homage ridden gore fest commercially successful enough to warrant a follow-up (Rob actually started penning a sequel the weekend House went to no 1 at the US box office), while The Devil's Reject's is attacked from an almost completely different angle.
+Here, the 70's horror/action milieu is evident in every reel.

-The start is a mishmash of what-went-before interlaced with news snippets regarding the current status of the sicko Firefly family.
-As stated before, Zombie's direction is full of reverence for the techniques of others, yet he does it to great effect, mining a by-gone era with sallied stills-in-action of bloodshed and gore.
-You feel strapped in for a jolly ride, and want to know who to root for when the action cranks up a notch -
+The beginning is a mishmash of what-went-before interspersed with news snippets regarding the current status of the sicko Firefly family.
+As stated, Zombie's direction is full of reverence for the techniques of others, yet he does it effectively, mining a by-gone era with sallied stills-in-action of bloodshed and gore.
+You feel strapped in for a jolly ride, and want to know who to root for when the action cranks up a notch.

 And crank up it does.
-Picking up almost immediately after the first film, the exploits of Baby (Sheri Moon Zombie), Captain Spaulding (Sid Haig), and Otis (Bill Moseley), come to a head as we see the police find wind of their debauchery and lay siege to their property.
-Both Sherri and Otis escape while the mother is captured by the Sheriff with a score to settle.
-The family inevitably become small celebrities as the media picks up on their case and labels them 'The Devil's Rejects'.
+Picking up almost immediately after the first film, the exploits of Baby (Sheri Moon Zombie), Captain Spaulding (Sid Haig), and Otis (Bill Moseley), come to a head as the police catch wind of their debauchery and lay siege to the property.
+Both Sherri and Otis escape while the mother is captured by a Sheriff with a score to settle.
+Perhaps inevitably, the Firefly's become small celebrities with the media label of 'The Devil's Rejects'.

-An off the map motel is the scene for most of the films macabre moments.
-After a brief introduction to the current inhabitants , a traveling old-timers country band is among them , we're treated to their subsequent kidnapping by the Firefly's while they wait for their father (Captain Spaulding) to arrive.
-And this is where Zombie makes things more than a little - uncomfortable.
-Our captors have no mercy as they subject the couple's to torture and humiliation at its most primitive.
-Sid Haig as 'the clown' is genuinely repulsive, and he uses his comical caricature sparingly but well.
-During it all, we're fleetingly reminded of Natural Born Killers as we follow Sheriff (William Forsythe) exorcizing personal demons on his jaunt to catch the psychopaths.
+An off the map motel is the scene for most of the film's macabre moments.
+After a brief introduction to the current lodgers (a traveling old-timers country band among them), we're then treated to their subsequent kidnapping while the Firefly's wait for their father (Captain Spaulding) to arrive.
+And this is where Zombie makes things more than a little ... uncomfortable - our captors displaying no mercy as they subject a couple to torture and humiliation.
+During it all, we're fleetingly reminded of Natural Born Killers as our Sheriff (William Forsythe) exorcises personal demons on a jaunt to catch the psychopaths.
 Later we encounter a black desert pimp who helps out the Firefly's when they escape again.
-The pimp offers us some much needed lighter moments as the film builds towards its climax.
+Said pimp offers some much needed lighter moments as the film builds towards a climax.

-House was regarded by fans of the genre twofold: it seemed to be loved or hated.
-One of the strong things about the sequel is a viewer can tell Zombie just doesn't seem to give a damn.
+House was regarded by fans of the genre twofold: loved or hated.
+One of the strong things about this sequel is we call tell Zombie just doesn't give a damn.
 This is his world, his characters, and his rules.
-I felt totally ensconced in the realm he creates: the dust, dirt and grit of
+You'll feel totally ensconced in the realm he creates: the dust, dirt, and grit of